+Many parents and teachers use preschool printables (also known as worksheets) to help children practice certain skills like tracing, letter recognition, and coloring.
 Printables can play a valuable role in the preschool classroom and at home, as long as they are balanced by plenty of hands-on activities.
-Simply having a child fill out worksheets all day long can actually defeat the purpose of learning, as children become bored.
+Simply having a child fill out worksheets all day long can actually defeat the purpose of learning.
+It becomes a rote skill and can be very difficult for preschoolers as they are just developing their fine motor skills.

 That being said, there are many reasons why parents and classroom educators will want to use early childhood printables in their teaching.